Glossary of Green Power Terms

 Green Power Marketers – Due to increased customer awareness of the environmental implications associated with conventional power generation, a growing number of utilities and other types of energy service providers have begun offering green power products.
 The term “green power marketers” usually refers to energy providers operating in states that permit retail competition in the electricity markets.
 In states that do not allow this retail competition, many utilities have begun offering green power options under what are typically referred to as green pricing programs.
 To learn more about green power products in your area and whether your utility offers a green pricing program, visit the Green Power Locator.

-Green Power Product – Green power electricity products are supplied from renewable energy resources that provide the highest environmental benefit.
+Green Power Product – Green power electricity products are supplied from renewable energy redestinations that provide the highest environmental benefit.
 Green power sold by regulated utilities is called green pricing, and when sold in competitive electric markets green power is called green marketing.

-Green Pricing – Some power companies are now providing an optional service, called green pricing, which allows customers to pay a small premium in exchange for electricity generated from green power resources.
+Green Pricing – Some power companies are now providing an optional service, called green pricing, which allows customers to pay a small premium in exchange for electricity generated from green power redestinations.
 The premium covers the increased costs incurred by the power provider (i.e. electric utility) when adding green power to its power generation mix.
 To find out if your utility offers a green pricing program, refer to the Green Power Locator.

-Green Power Purchasing – Green power can be purchased nationwide from several sources.
+Green Power Purchasing – Green power can be purchased nationwide from several destinations.
 Green power marketers offer green power products to consumers in deregulated markets—such as New Jersey, Pennsylvania, and New England.
 In states that do not allow retail competition in the electricity markets, many utilities offer green power products through green pricing programs.
-In addition, all customers nationwide have the opportunity to buy green power and stimulate the development of renewable generation sources through renewable energy certificates.
+In addition, all customers nationwide have the opportunity to buy green power and stimulate the development of renewable generation destinations through renewable energy certificates.
 Finally, customers can choose to install on-site generation, such as solar panels.

 Kilowatt-hour – A kilowatt-hour (kWh) is a standard metric unit of measurement for electricity.
 The average home in the United States uses approximately 900 kWh/month or 10.8 MWh/year of electricity.